 It is vitally important, before discussing attachment theory and its influence, to define it.
 There has been significant confusion about the meaning of the term since the introduction of the “attachment parenting” philosophy, but they’re two completely different things.

 “Attachment parenting,” a term coined by Drs.
-William and Martha Sears which refers to a specific parenting approach advocating, among other things, baby-wearing, bed-sharing, and breastfeeding on demand.
+William and Martha Sears refer to a specific parenting approach advocating, among other things, baby-wearing, bed-sharing, and breastfeeding on demand.

 Children with insecure attachments avoid their caregiver when distressed and minimize displays of negative emotion in their presence, presumably because the caregiver has responded to previous displays of distress and negative emotion in negative ways, such as ignoring, ridiculing, or becoming annoyed with the child.
 The infant learns quickly that displays of distress provoke negative emotions from the caregiver and therefore avoids exhibiting them.